AV-98-Ingram/LeetCodeSolutions/November/Readme.md

 - use a double linked list and a map from keys to list nodes
 - double link is necessary as we need to connect "prev" and "next" of a just-accessed node and move the node to tail.

+**155-Min_stack**
+- Whenever do a push, also push the current minimum value on the stack.
+So pop will remove two entries at a time as well.
+Entries are group in two in the stack.
+Each such pair at place i contains the min through i to the bottom of the stack.

+**169-Majority_element**
+- remember Boyer-Moore voting algorithm

+**239-Sliding_window_maximum**
+- I was thinking of performing a constant number of operations per window sliding but could not figure out one.
+- Then I was trying to come up with a simple solution with little optimization, which requires to traverse a queue per window sliding in some non-constant steps.
+Soon later I realized that this is still O(n) complexity.
+- see comments in the code for details
+- take away message: sometimes performing non-constant operations per step for n steps in total doesn't make the algorithm not O(n).

 **460-LFU_Cache**
 - My fastest solution maintains two maps.
 A map from keys to nodes and a map from counters to node lists.
 - details can be found on the comment of my solution.